graphprotocol/docs/pages/en/developer/querying-from-your-app.mdx

 ### URQL

-Another option is [URQL](https://formidable.com/open-source/urql/), a somewhat lighter weight GraphQL client library.
+Another option is [URQL](https://formidable.com/open-source/urql/), a somewhat lighter-weight GraphQL client library.

-Let's look at how fetch data from a subgraph with URQL in a web project.
+Let's look at how to fetch data from a subgraph with URQL in a web project.

 First, install `urql` and `graphql`: